wxl/madonctl-scripts/README.md

 Shout outs
 ==========

 A special thank you to [@redwolf@masto.io][5] for the lovely example toot to show off my notifications template.
 It does seem to suggest that he (and/or me) is a perv, but in fact, it was a lovely picture of [mating iguanas][6].
-Of course, he still *might* be a perv, but
+Of course, he still *might* be a perv, but…

 [1]: https://github.com/McKael/madonctl
 [2]: https://github.com/tmux/tmux